hekmon/tpcontrol/README.md

 The lock is a simple mutex spawned and pre-locked added to the priority queue passed as parameter of the method.

-Then the method must inform the dispatcher that a client is waiting, for that a write inside the notification channel is needed.
-But if the method try to make that write synchronously, the method might hangs because others workers might be registrating in the same time.
-Imagine another worker with a lesser priority but already registered trying to make its own notification : by locking the channel with its write, we might spend to much time trying too make ours while the dispatcher would already have unlocked our client lock.
+Then the method must inform the dispatcher that a client is waiting and for that a write inside the notification channel is needed.
+But if the method try to make that write synchronously, the method might hangs because others workers would be registrating in the same time.
+Imagine another worker with a lesser priority but already registered trying to make its own notification : by locking the channel with its write, we might spend to much time trying too make our notification while the dispatcher would already have unlocked our client lock.
 Making this channel buffered to overcome this limitation is also not a good idea : how to determine the/a good buffer length ?
 The solution is simple : launch the notification in another goroutine (they are cheap !) to make the notification non blocking.

 This way the registration method can get to the third point : holding up on its personnal lock and be reading for the dispatcher to unlock it and finally return to the caller.